Naeralys/taxikea/README.md

 ### MY THOUGHTS
 This is a structure which I'm extremely fond of, as it can be used on any project with any language (python, c#, java) and on any scale.
 It's what I've built both previous and current client projects which has turned out to be very scalable with a decent amount of developers working on the same codebase.

 It does not contain any "real" unit tests as there is barely any "real" business logic such as converting/manipulating data.
 I have added an endpoint test validator which really just checks that someone has not completely deleted an endpoint to have a unit test framework up and running.
+However, a integration test suite has been created to make sure the endpoints works with database queries.
+If the project was more business logic I'd create more unit tests and less integration tests, and vice versa.

 It does not contain a service layer typically found on such projects, as I really only had one function which could be added to a service layer.
 It turned out to be a really small REST (post/get) project.